JamesTheGiblet/wheelie/docs/sensors/VL53L0X_GY_VL53L0XV2_GUIDE.md

 - **Angle**: Slightly downward (10-15°) to detect ground obstacles
 - **Clear line of sight**: Ensure no obstructions in front of sensor
 - **Secure mounting**: Prevent vibration that could affect readings
+- *This sensor is the primary front obstacle detector for the robot.
+Ensure mounting is consistent with navigation and safety requirements.*

 ## Programming & Code Integration